 Medicare Part D (also known as Medicare Prescription Drug Coverage) is also offered by Medicare-approved private insurance companies.
 It helps cover prescription drug costs.
 You’ll need to pay a monthly premium, copays, and an annual deductible.

 These complement Medicare Parts A, B and D. They come in a variety of plans, again offered by private health insurance firms.
 These plans can be more expensive, but they strive to cover your out-of-pocket health expenses.

 You can only purchase either Medigap or Plan C coverage, not both, since this would duplicate coverage.

 Some, but not all plans, allow you to obtain coverage out-of-state.
 This could be an important consideration if you travel, have more than one home, or simply need freedom and flexibility in the medical care you receive.

 Employer-Sponsored Health Plans

-If you’re 65 or older and still working, your employer’s Group Health Plan (GHP) may cover costs over and above Medicare Parts A & B. You may not need Medicare coverage right away, or you may only need part of it.
+If you’re still working, your employer’s Group Health Plan (GHP) may cover costs over and above Medicare Parts A & B. You may not need Medicare coverage right away, or you may only need part of it.
 You might choose to delay enrolling in Medicare Part B until your employer-sponsored coverage ends.

 Research your options carefully before changing your current healthcare coverage.
 We recommend that you contact Medicare, your current insurer, and your employer or union who provides your GHP coverage.